-Additionally, most suggestion programs offer to share a portion of cost savings or additional revenue generated from the suggestion with whoever made it.
+Additionally, most employee suggestion programs offer to share a portion of cost savings or additional revenue generated from the suggestion with whoever made it.

-A formal suggestion program can be a huge asset to the organization.
+A formal employee suggestion program can be a huge asset to the organization.
 When done correctly, it can provide continuous improvement across the business.
 Ideas to improve service, quality and financial performance can be generated that management had never considered.

 Way back in the 90’s, then CEO of Scandinavian Airlines, Jan Carlzon, stated that the airline would succeed not by becoming 1000% better at 1 thing, but by becoming 1% better at 1000 things!

 While management understands the benefits of formal suggestion programs in developing new ideas and increasing employee engagement, the actual execution is a different story.